intel/zephyr.js/README.md

 Zephyr is a trademark of the Linux Foundation. *Other names and brands may be claimed as the property of others.

-## Building and running on Linux/Mac OSX
+## Building and running on Linux and Mac OSX
 In addition to Zephyr there is a "linux" target which does not use Zephyr at all and instead uses the host OS.
-This can be build on Linux or Mac OSX using the
+This can be built on Linux or Mac OSX using the
 command:

 ```bash